Abortion in Queensland: Criminalisation

 Section 282 provided an exemption from criminal liability for anyone performing "a surgical operation upon any person for the patient's benefit, or upon an unborn child for the preservation of the mother’s life".

 Official opposition to abortion was particularly strong during the rule of Joh Bjelke-Petersen in the 1970s and 1980s.
 In 1980 the Bjelke-Petersen Government attempted to criminalise abortion in all circumstances unless a woman's death was imminent.
 The proposed law, the Pregnancy Termination Control Bill, passed its first reading but was voted down in the second reading when 19 government members crossed the floor to vote against it.

+During these years, many Queensland women seeking abortion were forced to travel to Sydney, aided by Children By Choice and by Control Abortion Referral Service.

 In 1985 Queensland Police launched "Operation Lost Cause" and raided two abortion clinics, seizing thousands of patient files and prosecuting one abortion provider for breaching the Criminal Code.
 The abortion provider was found not guilty, with his case leading to the McGuire ruling that clarified the circumstances when abortion was lawful.